Getting Started with my Managed Windows 10 Desktop

 Getting Started Guide

-Welcome to the IT Services Managed Windows 10 Desktop.
-This Page has links that will briefly:
+Welcome to the IDG Managed Windows 10 Desktop.

-Please use the links on this page.
-There is a range of useful information that will help you to start using your Managed Windows 10 Desktop effectively.
-It is however by no means exhaustive and some users will find that they will need additional assistance.
+There is a range of useful information that will help you to start using your Managed Windows 10 Desktop effectively in the Getting started guide.
+It is however by no means exhaustive, and some users will find that they will need additional assistance.

 Important note for Laptop Users

-The Laptops section in the Online Getting Started Guide provides further information about how to use a wireless network connection, how to connect when you are off-campus, and what access to you have to software and files when no network is present.
+The Options for laptop working are listed below and provide further information about how to use a wireless network connection, how to connect when you are off-campus, and what access you have to software and files when no network is present.

-Note on Licensing for Windows 10 and Office 2016. (this is particularly relevant for laptop users)
+Note on Licensing for Windows 10 and Office.
+(This is particularly relevant for laptop users)

 Windows and Office licensing.
-For the Managed Windows 7 Desktop licensing for these products is controlled from a central (KMS) server.
-Please note: KMS activations are valid for 180 days—the activation validity interval.
+For the Managed Windows 10 Desktop licensing for these products is controlled from a central (KMS) server.
+Please note: KMS activations are valid for 180 days (this is called the activation validity interval).
 To remain activated, computers must renew their activation by connecting to the KMS host at least once every 180 days.
-For remote users that means a connection using the Pre-authentication and the VPN.
+For remote users that means a connection using the VPN.